 B - Matrix assembly

-The structure of all periodic matrices used in the two different scenarios is listed below.
+The structure of all periodic matrices used in the two control efficacy levels is listed below.
 All numbers are female-only.
 Each theoretical matrix for a sub-annual period is followed by the set of matrices used in that sub-annual period.
 The abbreviate row and column names are: - s_t: seed at the top stratum (0 - 2 cm), - s_b: seed at the bottom stratum (2 - 20 cm), - p_co_1 through p_co_6: plant cohort 1 through 6.

 Published literature data